microbus-io/fabric/docs/howto/new-project.md

 Follow these steps to create a new project that takes advantage of `Microbus`.

-#### Step 1: Choose Package Name
+### Step 1: Choose Package Name

 Choose a name for the package to hold your project, for example `github.com/mycompany/mysolution`.

-#### Step 2: Create a Matching Directory
+### Step 2: Create a Matching Directory

 Make a directory to hold your projects files.
-It's recommended to follow the package structure.
+It's recommended to mirror the package structure.

 ```cmd
 mkdir github.com/mycompany/mysolution
 ```

-#### Step 3: Init the Go Project
+### Step 3: Init the Go Project

 Init the Go project with the name of the package.